 - Equip and train field force and nurses with the right messages and materials

-- Consider utilising a patient service team as a highly effective and cost-efficient additional resource to promote the programme
+- Consider utilising a field service team as a highly effective and cost-efficient additional resource to promote the programme

 Prescribers and HCPs